UIUXEngineering/node-typescript-seed/README.md

         });
     ```

-5. Init your project by running yarn commands.
+5. yarn install.

     ```bash
         $ yarn install
-        $ yarn init.project
     ```

     **Ignore 'Your environment is not in a good shape' shrinkwrap warning.**

 6. Initialize `README.md`.
-   If you want to initialize your project's README.md with usefull instructions
+   If you want to initialize your project's README.md with useful instructions
    to install from NPM, run:

    ```bash